 Show Me Cannabis Board

-Dan Viets is the Chair of the Show Me Cannabis Regulation Board and he talked mostly about the advantages of marijuana legalization, specifically tax revenue and massive savings in law enforcement that measure up to hundreds of millions of dollars.
+Dan Viets is the Chair of the Regulation Board and he talked mostly about the advantages of marijuana legalization, specifically tax revenue and massive savings in law enforcement that measure up to hundreds of millions of dollars.
 This makes perfect sense, at least according to Colorado and Washington that are already predicting huge sums in tax revenue.
 He also debunked that old myth that marijuana legalization increase usage which is simply not true.
 If anything, various research polls and studies have shown that marijuana use is actually declining once it gets legalized.
 Accordingly, penalties regarding possession would virtually become non-existent.
 While the presented information from both Kelly and Viets sounds completely logical, it simply doesn’t have the desired effect without some real life testimonials.
 This is where Brandy Johnson and Heidi Rayl come in.

 Brandy and Hedi spoke about the need for medical marijuana.
 Their testimony was very emotional as both women are mothers of boys who suffer from serious debilitating conditions.
 Both boys are suffering from epilepsy that is getting extremely hard to control since they go through at least twelve seizures a day.
 Of course, both are swallowing prescription medication that is doing them more harm than good.
 As an alternative, cannabis oil that is rich with CBD showed some really promising results and could be used for treating such extreme epileptic seizures with practically zero side-effects.
 Well, that’s a great idea but marijuana is still illegal in Missouri and we are hoping this will change for the better.
 There were a myriad of witnessed testifying that day and we can finally say that opinions are beginning to change in Missouri and that marijuana now actually has a fair shot at getting legalized.
+This is our recommended site if you wish to buy cbd oil.